 |

 Classification of the sample role in the experiment.
-Distinguishes experimental samples from controls, references, and other roles in multiplexed or plate-based experiments.
+Distinguishes study samples under investigation from controls, references, and other roles in multiplexed or plate-based experiments.

 ontology